 1.2 YOUTUBE CASE STUDIES

-Probably the most well-known web series success-story is short-form comedy High Maintenance, which details the trials and tribulations of a New York city pot dealer.
+Probably the most well-known web series success-story is short-form comedy High Maintenance, which shows the various trials and tribulations of a New York city cannabis dealer.

 The series started out on Vimeo and was subsequently picked up by HBO, but falls evenly into a Youtube web series strategy.